Overview

 - Verify the Client ID is correct

-- Ensure the app registration exists in the correct Azure AD tenant
+- Ensure the app registration exists in the correct Azure tenant

 “AADSTS7000215: Invalid client secret”